The Sam Sharpe Lecture 2020

 In the aftermath of the murder of George Floyd, examining matters around protest or silence, oppression or liberation, have become all-important issues.
 These topics have been forced from the background into the foreground.

-Bishop Wilton Powell will explore in this year’s Sam Sharpe lecture: ‘Man against the System’.
-In so doing, the Bishop will grapple with one of black history's perennial questions; how did this enslaved Baptist deacon upset the status quo and usher in a semblance of hope for the global black family?
+Bishop Wilton Powell explored in this year’s Sam Sharpe lecture: ‘Man against the System’.
+In so doing, the Bishop grappled with one of black history's perennial questions; how did this enslaved Baptist deacon upset the status quo and usher in a semblance of hope for the global black family?

-It will be delivered as a webinar on Monday 12 October
+It was delivered as a webinar on Monday 12 October

-Other contributors will be Sam Sharpe partners Rosemarie Davidson-Gotobed and the Revd Karl Johnson (Jamaica Baptist Union).
+The Moderator was Dr Dulcie McKenzie.
+Other contributors were Sam Sharpe partners Rosemarie Davidson-Gotobed and the Revd Karl Johnson (Jamaica Baptist Union).

 Watch the video of this year's lecture below.